gilacost/gilacost/ventures/STRAVA_SUMMARY_ERL.md

 _Note: pay attention to edate, the published version in hex does not work, so I had to pull the dependency directly from github_.

-2. The SED trick for README.mustache to avoid having to maintain two templates.
+2. The `sed` trick for README.mustache to avoid having to maintain two templates.

 ```yaml
 ---